Nick Young, Princeton, Illinois Member Since August 2009 Artist Statement "How did you get started drawing?"

 "O. J. Simpson."

-As a broadcast journalist for the past thirty-six-plus years, I've covered a lot of big stories.
+As a broadcast journalist for the past forty-plus years, I've covered a lot of big stories.
 One of the most sensational was the 1995 Simpson murder trial.
 My assignment for CBS Radio News (when I wasn't in the courtroom in Los Angeles) was to sit in a New York studio and anchor the network's gavel-to-gavel coverage of the trial.
 With the lion's share of time taken up by testimony, I had long stretches with little to say.

 I began sketching the faces of the witnesses on paper napkins that had been left in the studio.
 When I finished one, I'd thumbtack it to the wall.
 After a while, I'd accumulated a small collection.
 And co-workers took note.
 Armed with their encouragement, I decided to give drawing a try in my off hours.

 My first effort was a small portrait of the great bluesman John Lee Hooker.
 Not bad, I said to myself, not bad at all.
 But it didn't last.
 After only a few other drawings, I stopped.

 And I didn't pick up the pencils and pad again for thirteen years.

 A good friend loaned me John Daido Loori's "The Zen of Creativity."
 It's a wonderful book, and it showed me the way back.
 That was in the spring of 2008, and I'm still at it.

 The response to my work has been very gratifying.
 I've had one-man shows in Westchester County, New York, and Princeton, Illinois where I lived with my wife, Deborah.
 My next show is scheduled in Peru, Illinois in April of this year.